Direct probe of the interior of an electric pion in a Cooper pair superinsulator: A theory of the electric Meissner state

+where $\tilde F^{\mu \nu} = (1/2)\epsilon^{\mu \nu \alpha \beta} F_{\alpha \beta} $ is the dual electromagnetic field tensor ($\epsilon^{\mu \nu \alpha \beta} $ is the totally antisymmetric tensor), $j_q^{\mu}$ is the charge current and $j_\phi^{\mu}$ is the magnetic monopole current.
+Consider an infinite superinsulating slab harboring an ensemble of vortices aligned along the $z$ axis perpendicular to the slab surfaces, with their magnetic monopole endpoints.
+The applied dc electric field $\mathbf{E}\equiv(E_x,0,0)$ generates a magnetic monopole current, according to the dual Amp\`ere law $\nabla \times {\bf E} = - {\bf j}_{\phi}$, circulating around the slab in the $\pm y$-direction, which, in turn, induces a shielding electric field opposite to the applied one.
+Since, in the condensate, monopole motion is dissipationless, the entire external applied electric field is screened.
+Hence the electric Meissner effect.

-The screening length satisfies $\lambda_{\mathrm{el}}\lesssim d_{\mathrm s} \simeq \sqrt{v/\sigma}$\,\cite{dtv1} and increases with increasing temperature, diverging at the deconfinement transition\,\cite{dtv2}.
-For TiN $d_{\mathrm s}\simeq 60\,\mu$m\,\cite{dtv1}, while for NbTiN parameters, one can estimate $\lambda_{\mathrm{el}}\lesssim 0.13$\,mm (see below).
-In typical experiments on TiN ansd NbTiN films, where $d\lesssim\xi$, with $\xi$ the superconducting coherence length, the concept of circular monopole currents does not apply, since the physical size of the ``bulk" monopoles exceeds the film thickness.
-In this case, the screening may occur via monopole instantons, as discussed above.
-These may be also intepreted as a dual analogue of the phase slip effect in superconductors, but a detailed microscopic theory of electric screening in thin films is beyond the scope of this work and will be discussed elsewhere.
+The above consideration captures the physics of bulk superinsulators, but the case of thin films is more subtle.
+The screening length $\lambda_{\mathrm{el}}\lesssim d_{\mathrm s} \simeq \sqrt{v/\sigma}$\,\cite{dtv1}, increases with temperature and diverges at the deconfinement transition\,\cite{dtv2}.
+For TiN, $d_{\mathrm s}\simeq 60\,\mu$m\,\cite{dtv1}.
+In typical experiments on TiN and NbTiN films, where the film thickness $d=3-20$\,nm\,$\ll\lambda_{\mathrm{el}}$, the concept of circular monopole currents does not apply literally, since the physical size of the ``bulk" monopoles exceeds the film thickness.
+In this 2D case, monopoles become instantons\,\cite{polyakov}, describing tunneling events at which vortex ``particles" appear and disappear in the condensate.

-The quantitative electromagentic response of a superinsulator can be obtained by exploiting the mapping onto compact QED\,\cite{polyakov_original, polyakov} derived in\,\cite{dtv1}.
-The experimental results described below, on the other hand, will shed light on the fundamental strong coupling gauge theory concept of asymptotic freedom\,\cite{gross} via desktop experiments on superinsulating systems.
-The interaction strength in the compact QED model of superinsulators\,\cite{dtv1} is set by an effective coupling constant

-where $\alpha$ is the fine structure constant and the Ginzburg-Landau ratio $\kappa$, the dielectric permittivity $\varepsilon$ and the dimensionless conductance $g$ driving the SIT (occurring at $g=g_{\rm c} = 1$) are the material parameters.
-The two relevant energy scales, the gauge-field mass $m$\,\cite{kogan} and the string tension $\sigma$, are then expressed via this dimensionless coupling as